-Many believe that Samsonite will continue with their chosen materials however take many ideas from Tumi regarding product design and aesthetic/outer quality language in order to better capture the market while maintaining current customer base loyalty.
-What will remain a mystery until product launch is the price of the new Samsonite’s products.
+Many believe that Samsonite will continue with their chosen materials, however, take many ideas from Tumi regarding product design and aesthetic/outer quality language in order to better capture the market while maintaining current customer base loyalty.
+What will remain a mystery until product launch is the price of the new Samsonite’s products?
 Tumi’s price points are typically extremely high, especially for carry on luggage, with the starting price typically being around $500.

-This is a great contrast to Samsonite’s entry level and mid-range products that range from $100-$300.
+This is a great contrast to Samsonite’s entry-level and mid-range products that range from $100-$300.
 Many believe that the price of their products will rise slightly to compensate for their new and improved design language with higher quality materials and more fashionable outer aesthetics.
 By how much, no one truly knows.

 While many see this as a potential customer loyalty danger for Samsonite, others believe that the seasoned company will bank on its years of experience and equity in consumer’s minds to allow the price increases to justify themselves.
 In general, most consumers and investors believe that this move was extremely intelligent of a business move for both companies, and really was simply a matter of time before the Tumi and Samsonite, both giants in the world of luggage, would bring their heads together.

-The deal has not been without its criticism however.
+The deal has not been without its critics, however.
 Many believe that Tumi’s US operations that have generally been regarded as extremely strong in terms of quality will be hindered by Samsonite’s typical outsourcing of manufacturing to facilities in Asia.
 That being said, Samsonite has recognized the fact that Tumi has been leading the curve when it comes to quality of materials and will probably be following their philosophies to ensure that they don’t lose market share of the industry.